-Alongside the ability to enable the feature via the time clock app, Enterprise customers can also enable the feature remotely by simply navigating to the kiosk settings page under the Enterprise tab on web.
-Under ‘Authenticate By’ look for the “Face Unlock OR Enter PIN“ prompt.
+Alongside the ability to enable the feature via the Time Clock app, Enterprise customers can also enable the feature remotely by simply navigating to the Kiosks settings page under the Enterprise tab on Deputy's web application.

 Touchless Clock In Quick Tips and FAQs

 Why haven't my team members photos appeared in the Andriod Time Clock

 Once you have enabled Touchless Clock in, please allow up to 5-10 minutes for your employees profile photos to be indexed.
 It is important for all your employees to have profile photos uploaded to their profile in order for this feature to work.

 The app will now show the camera on by default.
 If it doesn’t appear, pull to refresh the employee list on the left-hand side of the screen.

 Does the voice feature support multiple languages?

 Not at the moment.